 Lewis Institute 1912

 Journalist and political commentator, Dorothy Thompson became a leading correspondent in Europe after World War I. After interviewing Adolph Hitler she became his vocal critic, leading to her expulsion from Nazi Germany and her rise in fame.
 The author of seven books on political science and a regular columnist for the New York Herald Tribune and Ladies’ Home Journal, Thompson was nicknamed the “First Lady of American Journalism.”
 Her second husband was the writer Sinclair Lewis.

 Ludwig Mies van der Rohe

-Considered the master of modern architecture, Ludwig Mies van der Rohe headed IIT’s architecture department (which became the College of Architecture) from 1938–1958.
-He came to IIT from the renowned German Bauhaus and created a radically new educational approach to architecture.
+Considered the master of modern architecture, Ludwig Mies van der Rohe headed Illinois Tech’s architecture department (which became the College of Architecture) from 1938–1958.
+He came to the university from the renowned German Bauhaus and created a radically new educational approach to architecture.
 His own designs, ranging from the Barcelona Pavilion in Spain to the Seagram Building in New York to Illinois Tech’s S. R. Crown Hall, changed the skylines of cities throughout the world.
-In 1941 Mies designed the master plan for IIT Main Campus.
+In 1941 Mies designed the master plan for Illinois Tech's Main (now, Mies) Campus.

-Business leader and educational benefactor, Maynard “Pete” Venema first served IIT as a student leader then as president of the Alumni Association.
+Business leader and educational benefactor, Maynard “Pete” Venema first served Illinois Tech as a student leader, then as president of the Alumni Association.
 Elected to the Board of Trustees in 1963, he served as chair of the board from 1971–79 and as acting president of IIT from 1973–74.
 Venema led his profession as chair of Universal Oil Products and head of the Chicago Association of Commerce and Industry.